8 In-Demand IT Skills to Boost Your Resume in 2025

 • Python

-New to the field?
-Consider boosting your resume with credentials from an IT industry leader.
-The IBM Data Analyst Professional Certificate program provides hands-on experience with industry-standard tools and languages such as SQL, Numpy, Python, and Pandas.
+Earn data credentials for your resume from an IT industry leader wth the IBM Data Analyst Professional Certificate program.
+You'll gain hands-on experience with industry-standard tools and languages such as SQL, Numpy, Python, and Pandas.

 5. DevOps